 Setup Monitors and Notifiers to be alerted when errors or other conditions are met by events.

 Monitors are background tasks that can be configured to run queries on intervals and check whether the values produced from the results exceed a threshold.
-If they do, then a the monitor would switch to a it's triggered state and alert external parties via it's Notifier configuration.
+If they do, then the monitor would switch to it's triggered state and alert external parties via it's Notifier configuration.

 Monitors are very simple to setup and use the same Query Builder as in the Analytics Page.
 Clicking on the "New Monitor" button or selecting an existing monitor will display the editing slide-out:

 With reference to the above monitor slide-out, below is a description of the available options:

 - Name - Used when notifying to indicate which monitor has been triggered

 - Description - Helpful for team members to understand why this monitor was created